inetprocess/sugarcli/README.md

 It will build the `sugarcli.phar` at the top of the git project.

 ## Configuration
-You can save some configurtions options in different location.
+You can save some configurations options in different location.
 The latter one will override the previous one.
 `/etc/sugarclirc`
 `$HOME/.sugarclirc`
 `./.sugarclirc`